This corn relish dip is super delicious and very easy to whip up quickly. It is perfect on a platter of food alongside some chips or crackers.

 - Blitz until the mix is smooth.

-- This dip goes amazing with the usual crackers, celery sticks, carrot sticks or even chips.
-If you want, you can follow our homemade tortilla chips recipe and just make your own chips.
+- This dip goes fantastic with the usual crackers, celery sticks, carrot sticks, or even chips.
+If you want, you can follow our homemade tortilla chips recipe and make your own chips.

 - You should find that this dip will last for a week covered in the refrigerator.
-It is possible it could last longer, but I would give it a maximum of a week.
+It is possible to last longer, but I would give it a maximum of a week.

-- Getting the cream cheese to room temperature is pretty important as it will help ensure the dip is blended correctly.
+- Getting the cream cheese to room temperature is pretty important as it will help ensure the dip will blend correctly.
 If the cream cheese is too cold, then you can warm it slightly in the microwave for a few seconds.

 - If you’re looking for another dip to go with alongside this one, then be sure to check out our easy French onion dip recipe.